MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/data_format.rst

 ::

-   S E A N S A
+   S E A N S E
-   S E T E A N S A
+   S E T E A N S E

 The key point to note is that the pronunciation of the clitic `c'` is ``S`` and the pronunciation of the letter `c` in French is ``S A``.